The massacre of Daksa island

 The lightkeeper worked on the island at the time.
 During the crimes, he and his family had been removed and transported to the mainland where they stayed for 17 days.
 Even later they were removed again for 10 days from the island for the same purpose.

 The family lived on the northern part of the island, while the killings mostly occurred on the opposite end.
-There were whisperings that they could sometimes hear the screams in the night, coming from the other side of Daksa.
+There were whisperings that they could sometimes hear the screams at night, coming from the other side of Daksa.
 Whether these were real screams of later victims or the wails of the restless spirits of the killed, it has remained unknown.
 The children had even seen the human hands sticking out from the ground while they were playing.
 Then they ran crying to their mother’s arms for comfort, with a horrible image carved forever into their memory.

 Needless to say, the family soon moved away, frightened forever by the threats of having to stay silent about what had happened.